stanfordfast/stanfordfast.github.io/_pages/resources/internships.md

     </tr>

     <tr onClick='toggleRow(this)'>
-      <td>!!!
-FAST Summer Internship !!!</td>
+      <td><a href="https://docs.google.com/forms/d/1gNf-rW7NwRFLCWYGgso5ptS8EMvC08aosoWHjWvS1Ro/edit" target="_blank">!!!
+FAST Summer Internship !!!</a></td>
       <td>Research</td>
       <td>At least 16 years old and not a graduating senior</td>
       <td>Stanford University</td>
       <td>8 weeks</td>
       <td>TBD</td>
       <td class='expanded-row-content hide-row'>FAST is funding a paid summer internship at Stanford this summer for a few students.
 You will work on a research project with a mentor in a real Stanford lab.
 The program will take place over 8 weeks between June and August, although the exact dates are flexible.
 You will work 6 hours per day, Monday through Friday.
 You will get paid a few thousand dollars (exact amount is tbd).
-We will send out an application in January.
+Applications are now open!
 You must be at least 16 by this summer to apply, and you can’t apply if you’re graduating this year.</td>
     </tr>

     <tr onClick='toggleRow(this)'>